CarolineNB/test-fsnd/README.md

 # Casting Agency

 This application models a Casting Agency company that manages movies and actors.
 It has the ability to host several users such as Casting Assistants, Casting Directors, and Executive Producers.

+## Motivation
+The motivation for this project is to provide a basic backend platform that could be integrated for a wide set of uses.
+The particular use for this project models a casting agency company.

 This project is the final project of the Udacity Full Stack Nano-Developer Degree program and exhibits the following skills:

 - Coding in Python 3
 - Modeling Data Objects with SQLAlchemy